abeckerman2/spark-flight-delay-predictor/README.md

 The writeup html or the ipynb hold the information about the pipeline, the models, data cleaning, eda, and the analysis of the models.

 # Setup
-This project was ran on Databricks with Apache Spark
+This project was run on Databricks using Apache Spark.